emntn/dotfiles/.scripts/weekly/weekly_template.md

-## 2. What did I do towards my goals?
+## 2. What did I do to improve myself or my life, to get closer to my goals?